 Liebenthal, Kansas in Rush County, was established in 1876 by immigrants of the Saratov/Volga region of Ukraine in Russia.
-Located on Big Timber Creek, it is one of the oldest settlements of several communities in Ellis and Rush Counties that were founded by these immigrants who were under the jurisdiction of Francis Joseph I, Austrian Emperor of the Holy Roman Empire.
+Located on Big Timber Creek, it is one of the oldest settlements of several communities in Ellis and Rush Counties founded by these immigrants who were under the jurisdiction of Francis Joseph I, Austrian Emperor of the Holy Roman Empire.

 In 1875 the Czar of Russia sent out a decree that the German colonists had lost their 100 years of special privileges and must fulfill the same duties and military obligations as all other Russian citizens.
-Many of them arranged to come to the United States, leaving Russia on October 24, 1875, boarding a steamship in Germany, and landing at Baltimore, Maryland three weeks later.
+Many of them arranged to come to the United States, leaving Russia on October 24, 1875, boarding a steamship in Germany, and landing at Baltimore, Maryland, three weeks later.

-About 14 families numbering about 60 people then traveled to Kansas where they founded Liebenthal on February 22, 1876.
-The settlement was named for Liebenthal (love valley), Russia and the newcomers immediately began to build simple sod houses.
+About 14 families numbering about 60 people then traveled to Kansas, where they founded Liebenthal on February 22, 1876.
+The settlement was named for Liebenthal (love valley), Russia, and the newcomers immediately began to build simple sod houses.

-Another immigrant group arrived on August 14, 1876, which included 59 people, who settled about ½ mile north of the new town.
+Another immigrant group arrived on August 14, 1876, which included 59 people who settled about ½ mile north of the new town.
 Soon another settlement was begun on the south bank of the Smoky Hill River, called Schoenchen, also named for a town in Ukraine.